KSP Conducts Death Investigation in Jackson County

+A husband and wife died Sunday evening in the Sandgap community in Jackson County in what family friends said may have been a murder-suicide.
+Kentucky State Police detectives are investigating

+According to the KSP, 50-year-old Billy Taylor, of McKee, and his wife, 42-year-old Susan, died in the incident which happened before 5 p.m.
+Sunday.

-Sandgap, KY.
-(August 31, 2020) – The Kentucky State Police, Richmond Post was contacted by Jackson County Dispatch at 5:00 pm yesterday, after receiving a report of a woman who had been shot on Gravel Lick Rd, in Sandgap.
+A press release provided by the Kentucky State Police, Post 7 indicated that they were contacted by the Jackson County Dispatch at 5:00 pm , after receiving a report of a woman who had been shot on Gravel Lick Rd, in Sand Gap, KY.

 KSP Troopers responded to the scene where they encountered a man, who was armed with a gun.
 The man fled behind his residence and fired a shot.
 When Troopers located the subject, he was found deceased.
 KSP Troopers also discovered a woman, who was deceased next to the residence.
 Both, the man and woman had suffered fatal gunshots.